OWASP/CheatSheetSeries/README.md

 * **book.json**: Gitbook configuration file.
 * **Preface.md**: Project preface description applied on the generated site.

+:information_source: It is this generated content that is hosted of the [official web site](https://cheatsheetseries.owasp.org) of the project.

 ## Automated build

-This [link](https://owasp.github.io/CheatSheetSeries/bundle.zip) allow you to download a build (zip archive) of the offline website.
+This [link](https://cheatsheetseries.owasp.org/bundle.zip) allow you to download a build (zip archive) of the offline website.

 ## Manual build